 To ensure better customer support service, you need to embed a survey form on the customer support page.
 The best way to analyze the performance of your customer support page is by triggering a Customer Effort Score Survey.
 CES is a customer experience metric survey that provides a pretty straightforward question - how easy or not easy it was for customers to interact with the company and the customer service and support teams.

-Based on the responses to the CES Survey and Follow-up questions, you can evaluate essential things like ease of doing business with you, user-friendliness of content on the customer support page, ease of accessing information, comfort, effectiveness, and helpfulness of your customer support agents, ease of getting queries resolved, and so on.
+Based on the responses to the CES Survey and Follow-up questions, you can evaluate essential things like ease of doing business with you, user-friendliness of content on the customer support page, ease of accessing information, comfort, effectiveness, and helpfulness of your customer support agents, ease of getting queries resolved, getting approval and so on.
 Focusing and improving all these things can help you cut down the number of help desk tickets and speed up the conversion process.

 Consider triggering CES Survey at the help desk page.